Ezeiza massacre: People involved

-The Ezeiza massacre marked the end of the alliance of left and right-wing Peronists which Perón had managed to form.
-Héctor Cámpora represented the main figure of the left-wing and José López Rega, a former federal police officer and Perón's personal secretary who had accompanied Perón during his exile in Francoist Spain, was the right-wing's representative.
+The Ezeiza massacre marked the end of the alliance of left- and right-wing Peronists which Perón had managed to form.
+Héctor Cámpora represented the main figure of the left wing, and José López Rega, a former federal police officer and Perón's personal secretary who had accompanied Perón during his exile in Francoist Spain, was the right wing's representative.
 López Rega would also be the founder of the Alianza Anticomunista Argentina right-wing death squad.

 A populist and a nationalist, Perón was popular from the far-left to the far-right, but this conjunction of forces ended that day.
 During his exile, Perón himself had supported both young left-wing Peronists, whose icons included Che Guevara, the Montoneros, Fuerzas Armadas Revolucionarias (FAR), Fuerzas Armadas Peronistas (FAP), the Peronist Youth (JP) and right-wing Peronists composed "Special Formations", gathering radicals such as the Iron Guard (GH) or the Movimiento Nacionalista Tacuara.

 The tribune had been set up at Puente 12 by Lieutenant-Colonel Jorge Manuel Osinde and other far-right figures of Peronism, such as Alberto Brito Lima and Norma Kennedy.
-Lorenzo Miguel, Juan Manuel Abal Medina and José Ignacio Rucci, general secretary of the CGT (Confederación General del Trabajo) — controlled by the Peronist right-wing — had the responsibility of organizing the Peronists' mobilization to Ezeiza.
+Lorenzo Miguel, Juan Manuel Abal Medina and José Ignacio Rucci, general secretary of the CGT — controlled by the Peronist right wing – had the responsibility of organizing the Peronists' mobilization to Ezeiza.
 Members of the Unión Obrera Metalúrgica trade union, the Juventud sindical peronista and other right-wing sectors were also on Perón's tribune, facing the left-wing groups in the crowds (FAR, Montoneros, JP and others — the FAP had disarmed on May 25, 1973).

 Italian terrorist Stefano Delle Chiaie, who worked in Operation Gladio but also maintained links with the Chilean DINA and Turkish Grey Wolves member Abdullah Çatlı, was also present at Ezeiza, according to investigations by Spanish judge Baltasar Garzón.
 Carlos "El Indio" Castillo, member of the Concentración Nacionalista Universitaria (CNU), also took part in the massacre.

 Political context

 A fallen victim of the massacre being carried.

-The massacre had been planned to effect the removal of president Héctor Cámpora, a moderate of the left-wing, from power.
+The massacre had been planned to effect the removal of president Héctor Cámpora, a moderate of the left wing, from power.
 During Cámpora's first month of governing, approximately 600 social conflicts, strikes and factory occupations had taken place.
 Workers managed to obtain wage increases and better working conditions.

 The workers' movement had gathered the sympathy of large sectors, sometimes anti-Peronist, of the middle classes.
 On June 2, 1973, José Ignacio Rucci, general secretary of the CGT, had responded to a Cuban delegate to the CGT congress asking for a toast in honour of Che Guevara, that they were against left-wing imperialism.
-The Peronist right-wing gradually took control of the whole of the trade union organization, placing people close to the leader José Ignacio Rucci.
+The Peronist right wing gradually took control of the whole of the trade union organization, placing people close to the leader José Ignacio Rucci.